MolSSI/QCSchema/Spec_Components.md

 ### Parameters:

 Various tunable parameters for the calculation.
 These vary widely, depending on the basis and model chemistry.
+This may come in three tiers of importance:
+ - Ancillary - Specific to a given program, does not effect the results
+ - Tuning Parameters - Slightly adjust the method and could change the output value slightly (algorithm tweaks, convergence settings, etc)
+ - Elemental Parameters - Parameters that greatly effect the energy (orbital spaces in CAS, ?)